thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 ✨  Done in 19.63s.
 ```

-Congratulations, you have ran a swap!
+Congratulations, you ran a swap!